Prorotodactylus: Description

 Prorotodactylus tracks were made by a small quadrupedal animal.
 The tracks are long-striding, showing that the hind feet often overstepped the forefeet, or were placed on the same line.
 The first four digits of the hind foot, or pes, are clawed.
 Digits II-IV are angled slightly away from digit I, with digit IV being the longest.
 Digit V is smaller than the other four and is placed farther back on the foot, occurring only occasionally in footprints.
 The fifth digit of the forefoot, or manus, is separate from the rest of the digits, placed behind digits I-IV and angled outward.
 Digit III is the longest, with digits II and I being progressively smaller.

 The fifth digits of both the manus and pes are not rotated in Prorotodactylus as they are in the related ichnogenus Rotodactylus.
 The shape of the manus differentiates Prorotodactylus from members of the family Rhynchosauridae, which have also been found in Early Triassic Polish strata.
 The manus of Prorotodactylus is similar in shape to the pes of members of the ichnofamily Chirotheridae.

-Prorotodactylus tracks were probably made by a small dinosauromorph.
+Some paleontologists suggest that the Prorotodactylus tracks were probably made by a small dinosauromorph.
 The ichnogenus possesses several distinctively archosaurian features, such as narrow trackways and a pace angulation of 130°.
 The pace angulation, or the angle made between two successive footprints, shows that Prorotodactylus had an erect stance rather than a sprawling one.
 Dinosauromorph characteristics include digitigrade prints (in which only the digits touch the ground), bunched metatarsals, a reduction of the first and fifth digits, and the posterior deflection of the fifth digit.
 Prorotodactylus prints share several characteristics with the dinosauromorph genus Lagerpeton from Argentina, indicating that the print maker was closely related to Lagerpeton.
 The three central digits of the foot are parallel, a feature otherwise only seen in Lagerpeton.
 Digit IV is the longest digit in the foot of both Prorotodactylus and Lagerpeton.
 In both animals, there is a progressive decrease in size from digits IV to II, with digit III angled relative to the midline.

 The bunched metatarsals in Prorotodactylus are a synapomorphy of the clade Avemetatarsalia.
 The metatarsal pads, preserved only in deeply imprinted footprints, are united in a single unit.
 This makes the foot act as a single unit rather than a collection of splayed digits.
 In ichnotaxa similar in appearance to Prorotodactylus, the digits are not parallel to one another and the posterior margin of the metatarsal pads is curved, making the digits splay.